gjm222/Udacity-Project4/writeup_project4.md

 #### 4. Location of Lane-Line Pixels

 I created a class called lane_line_finder in `lane_locator.py` to first do a histogram of the bottom half of the perspective binary image to find a starting location of the lanes at the bottom of the image.
-The class is instatiated on line 264 and called on line 165 of `proj4_video_gen.py`.
+The class is instatiated on line 588 and called on line 389 of `proj4_video_gen.py`.
 The class code uses nine sliding windows (one for each vertical level of the perspective image) to locate the line in each of the levels of the image.
 The windows slide based on the mean values of the pixels in the window.
 A window for each lane is determined by first finding the center point and then using a given margin and the height of the image divided by the number of windows (in this case, 9).
+If the initial left and right points were found prevously the histogram is not performed again unless a "reset" is determined to be necessary because of issues with the data.
 The right lane tends to have missing lines because they are usually dashed in the test data.
 Because of this bias, if the right lane windows has no pixels in the window, the right lane center point will "bump" in the same direction of the previous window.
-The code that does this is on lines 101 to 110 in `lane_locator.py`.
+The code that does this is on lines 109 to 119 in `lane_locator.py`.
 See detected lanes image below...

 ![Lanes Detected](./images/visual1.jpg)

+Logic was added to determine if the lines were parallel and if they deviated much from the averay poly line coefficients.
+The code is on lines 400 through 463 in `proj4_video_gen.py`.
+A configurable amount of successful poly line coefficeints were saved so that averaging and comparing coulde be done.

-The x and y points found by the lane_locator class were fitted to numpy polylines from which a green colored trapezoidal polygon was created and is done on lines 169 through 202 of `proj4_video_gen.py`.
+To visually see the result, the x and y points found by the lane_locator class were fitted to numpy polylines from which a green colored trapezoidal polygon was created and is done on lines 487 through 497 of `proj4_video_gen.py`.
 Finally, the perspective trapezoidal image was inverse transformed back to the original perspective and overlayed upon the original image.

-The radius of curvature and position of the vehicle with respect to center was done in lines #215 through #247 in my code in `proj4_video_gen.py` and overlayed onto the final image using cv2.
+The radius of curvature with a function starting on line 188 and position of the vehicle with respect to center was done in lines 547 through 548 in my code in `proj4_video_gen.py` and overlayed onto the final image using cv2.

 Here is an example of my result on a test image: